mctinker/Map-Tasker/README.md

 -	python-tk@3.9: install from Terminal using the command: `brew install python-tk@3.9`
 -	input Tasker backup.xml (anyname.xml…you will be prompted to locate and identify your Tasker backup xml file) on your MAC, created by Tasker version 5 or version 6.

+To install, simply download MapTasker.py or dist.zip (see below for dist.zip)

 To run the program from the directory in which MapTasker.py resides, enter: `python3 MapTasker.py`

 Program out: the file “MapTasker.html” will be written to your runtime/current folder, which will be opened in your default browser as a new tab.